tytydraco/yessleep/out/My_math_textbook_wont_stop_describing_my_housedown_to_the_smallest_detail.md

 *What the fuck?*

 “Dad?
-Is that you?
+Is that you?"
 I shouted down the hall.

 But no. Of course it wasn't.
 He had left twenty minutes ago for a meeting downtown.